Sudan

 After Sudan became independent, the Gaafar Nimeiry regime began Islamist rule.
-This exacerbated the rift between the Islamic North, the seat of the government, and the Animists and Christians in the South.
-Differences in language, religion, and political power erupted in a civil war between government forces, influenced by the National Islamic Front (NIF), and the southern rebels, whose most influential faction was the Sudan People's Liberation Army (SPLA), which eventually led to the independence of South Sudan in 2011.
-Between 1989 and 2019, a 30-year-long military dictatorship led by Omar al-Bashir ruled Sudan and committed widespread human rights abuses, including torture, persecution of minorities, alleged sponsorship of global terrorism, and ethnic genocide in Darfur from 2003-2020.
-Overall, the regime killed an estimated 300,000 to 400,000 people.
+This exacerbated the rift between the Islamic North, the seat of the government, and the Animists and Christians in the South, who had already waged a civil war from 1955 to 1972.
+Persistent conflicts over language, religion, and political power erupted in a second civil war between government forces, influenced by the National Islamic Front (NIF), and the southern rebels, whose most influential faction was the Sudan People's Liberation Army (SPLA).
+This eventually led to the independence of South Sudan in 2011.
+Sudan was the largest country in Africa until the secession of South Sudan, following the referendum.

+Between 1989 and 2019, a military dictatorship led by Omar al-Bashir ruled Sudan with the National Congress Party (NCP) and committed widespread human rights abuses, including torture, persecution of minorities, alleged sponsorship of global terrorism, and ethnic genocide in Darfur from 2003-2020.
+The regime killed an estimated 300,000 to 400,000 people.
 Protests erupted in 2018, demanding Bashir's resignation, which resulted in a coup d'état on 11 April 2019 and Bashir's imprisonment.
-Sudan is currently embroiled in a civil war between two rival factions, the Sudanese Armed Forces (SAF), and the paramilitary Rapid Support Forces (RSF).
+Since 2023, Sudan has been embroiled in a third civil war, between the Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF).

-Islam was Sudan's state religion and Islamic laws were applied from 1983 until 2020 when the country became a secular state.
+Islam was Sudan's state religion and Sharia law was applied from 1983 until 2020, when the country became a secular state.
 Sudan is a least developed country and among the poorest countries in the world, ranking 170th on the Human Development Index as of 2024 and 185th by nominal GDP per capita.
 Its economy largely relies on agriculture due to international sanctions and isolation, as well as a history of internal instability and factional violence.
 The large majority of Sudan is dry and over 60% of Sudan's population lives in poverty.
 Sudan is a member of the United Nations, Arab League, African Union, COMESA, Non-Aligned Movement and the Organisation of Islamic Cooperation.